 • SportsActivityLocation with subtypes BowlingAlley, ExerciseGym, GolfCourse, HealthClub, PublicSwimmingPool, SkiResort, SportsClub, StadiumOrArena and TennisComplex

 • Store with subtypes AutoPartsStore, BikeStore, BookStore, ClothingStore, ComputerStore, ConvenienceStore, DepartmentStore, ElectronicsStore, Florist, FurnitureStore, GardenStore, GroceryStore, HardwareStore, HobbyShop, HomeGoodsStore, JewelryStore, LiquorStore, MensClothingStore, MobilePhoneStore, MovieRentalStore, MusicStore, OfficeEquipmentStore, OutletStore, PawnShop, PetStore, ShoeStore, SportingGoodsStore, TireShop, ToyStore and WholesaleStore

-- Schema for annotating Points of Interest.
+- Domain Specifications for annotating Points of Interest.
 Points of interest, that is interesting places in a tourism region, can be very diverse.
 This includes a museum as well as a historical event, a beautiful vantage point or the venue of a particular event.
 For the semantic annotation of these reference points we selected the following types with their properties:

 - CivicStructure with subtypes Airport, Aquarium, Beach, Bridge, BusStation, BusStop, Campground, Cemetery, EventVenue, GovernmentBuilding, CityHall, Hospital, MovieTheater, Museum, MusicVenue, Park, Church.